Coronation of Elizabeth II: Honours of Scotland

 During a week-long visit to Scotland, on 24 June 1953, the Queen attended a national service of thanksgiving at St Giles' Cathedral, Edinburgh, during which she was ceremonially presented with the Honours of Scotland, the Scottish crown jewels.
 Following a carriage procession through the city escorted by the Royal Company of Archers, the service, led by the Moderator of the General Assembly of the Church of Scotland, James Pitt-Watson, was attended by a congregation of 1,700 drawn from all sections of Scottish society.
-The high point of the event was the presentation of the Honours, which the queen received from the Dean of the Thistle, Charles Warr, and then passed the Crown of Scotland to the Duke of Hamilton, the Sword of State to the Earl of Home, and the Sceptre to the Earl of Crawford and Balcarres.
+The high point of the event was the presentation of the Honours, which the Queen received from the Dean of the Thistle, Charles Warr, and then passed the Crown of Scotland to the Duke of Hamilton, the Sword of State to the Earl of Home, and the Sceptre to the Earl of Crawford and Balcarres.
 It was the first time that this ceremony had been enacted since 1822 during the visit of King George IV.

-The queen was dressed in "day clothes" complete with a handbag, rather than in ceremonial robes, which was taken as a slight to Scotland's dignity by the Scottish press.
-The decision not to dress formally was made by the Private Secretary to the Sovereign, Sir Alan Lascelles, and Sir Austin Strutt, a senior civil servant at the Home Office.
+The Queen was dressed in "day clothes" complete with a handbag, rather than in ceremonial robes, which was taken as a slight to Scotland's dignity by the Scottish press.
+The decision not to dress formally was made by the Private Secretary to the Sovereign, Sir Alan Lascelles, and Sir Austin Strutt, a senior civil servant at the Home Office, to avoid the service being interpreted as a coronation (the Kingdom of Scotland having ceased to exist upon the Acts of Union 1707).
 In the official painting of the ceremony by Stanley Cursiter, the offending handbag was tactfully omitted.

 Coronation Review of the RAF

 On 15 July 1953, the Queen attended a review of the Royal Air Force at RAF Odiham in Hampshire.
 The first part of the review was a march past by contingents representing the various commands of the RAF, with Bomber Command leading.
 This was followed by four de Havilland Venoms of the Central Fighter Establishment making the Royal Cypher in skywriting.
-After lunch, the queen in an open car toured the lines of some 300 aircraft that were arranged in a static display.
+After lunch, the Queen in an open car toured the lines of some 300 aircraft that were arranged in a static display.
 She returned to the central dias for the flypast of 640 British and Commonwealth aircraft, of which 440 were jet-powered.
 The flypast was led by a Bristol Sycamore helicopter which was towing a large RAF Ensign, while the final aircraft was a prototype Supermarine Swift flown by test pilot Mike Lithgow.
 Finally, the skywriting Venoms spelled out the word "vivat".